Stevie Ray

-Lash Steven Huffman (born August 22, 1958) is an American semi-retired professional wrestler, better known by his ring name, Stevie Ray.
-Stevie Ray is best known for his seven-year tenure with World Championship Wrestling (WCW) from 1993 to 2000, where he was one-half of the tag team Harlem Heat, with his younger brother Booker T. Huffman, better known as Booker T. They won the WCW World Tag Team Championship record ten times.
+Laslon "Lash" Steven Huffman (born August 22, 1958) is an American retired professional wrestler, better known by his ring name, Stevie Ray.
+Stevie Ray is best known for his seven-year tenure with World Championship Wrestling (WCW) from 1993 to 2000, where he was one-half of the tag team Harlem Heat, with his younger brother Booker T. Huffman, better known as Booker T. They won the WCW World Tag Team Championship a record ten times.

 Huffman is also a one-time WCW World Television Champion.
 Among other events, he headlined the Fall Brawl 1993 and 1998 pay-per-views.

 Huffman, as part of Harlem Heat, was inducted into the WWE Hall of Fame class of 2019.

 Professional wrestling career

 Early career (1989–1993)

-Lash Huffman started wrestling in 1989 as Super Collider on the independent circuit in Texas.
+Laslon Huffman started wrestling in 1989 as Super Collider on the independent circuit in Texas.
 In Ivan Putski's Western Wrestling Alliance, he first started feuding with his brother, Booker (who was G.I.
 Bro at the time) under the ring name Jive Soul Bro.
 He began teaming with his brother as Stevie Ray (named after a combination of musical artists Stevie Wonder and Ray Charles) in a tag team called The Ebony Experience for the Global Wrestling Federation, which was on ESPN.
 They were faces and feuded with the "Blackbirds" of Iceman King Parsons and Brickhouse Brown.
 They won the GWF Tag Team Championship three times.
 Stevie Ray then went on to win the GWF North American Heavyweight Championship in 1993.